-- Continue to provide a clear pathway for students who have a goal of transferring to a four-year college or university. - Maintain and enhance relationships with surrounding four-year colleges and universities to help students obtain information about available options. - Continue to enhance the Honors Program to facilitate transfer to four-year institutions. - Continue to enhance the Honors Program to facilitate transfer to four-year institutions. - Increase opportunities on campus for students to learn about requirements for transferring and increase articulation agreements. - Evaluate and improve the availability of transferrable courses to meet the needs of our students' schedules; incoming college-ready students may have the possibility to complete a degree within two years. - Collaborate internally and with external partners to provide sufficient resources to support student success.
+- Continue to provide a clear pathway for students who have a goal of transferring to a four-year college or university. - Maintain and enhance relationships with surrounding four-year colleges and universities to help students obtain information about available options. - Continue to enhance the Honors Program to facilitate transfer to four-year institutions. - Increase opportunities on campus for students to learn about requirements for transferring and increase articulation agreements. - Evaluate and improve the availability of transferrable courses to meet the needs of our students' schedules; incoming college-ready students may have the possibility to complete a degree within two years. - Collaborate internally and with external partners to provide sufficient resources to support student success and career exploration.

-San Bernardino Valley College, as mentioned earlier, is responsible for providing high-quality education to an under served population.
-As such, the college recognizes, as one of its missions, that it must continually strengthen and enhance its services to students who have chosen this institution as a pathway to four-year colleges and universities.
+San Bernardino Valley College, as mentioned earlier, is responsible for providing high-quality education to an underserved population.
+As such, the college recognizes, as one of its missions that it must continually strengthen and enhance its services to students who have chosen this institution as a pathway to four-year colleges and universities.
 Over the years, the College has had an increase in students with the educational goal of obtaining advanced degrees.
-In the 2014-15 academic year, nearly 65% of students stated transfer as their educational goal (see Table: Unduplicated Enrollment by Educational Goal) and the college upholds its responsibilities to provide those students with the skills, knowledge, and tools they need to become independent and successful learners at those institutions.
+In the 2014-15 academic year, nearly 65% of students stated transfer as their educational goal (see Table: Unduplicated Enrollment by Educational Goal) and the College upholds its responsibilities to provide those students with the skills, knowledge, and tools they need to become independent and successful learners at those institutions.
 With the increasing number of students who want to continue their education at four-year institutions, the College must continue its commitment to transfer students and provide those students with a high-quality education and with services targeted at those goals.

 - #1 Increase Access

-- #2 Promote Student Success
+- > #2 Promote Student Success

 - #5 Effective Evaluation + Accountability

 - #6 Provide Exceptional Facilities